Skip to content

 Helper classes / Helpers and Utilities

-One major difference between Bootstrap v3.4.1 and v5.x is that Helper classes no longer exist.
+One major difference between Bootstrap v3 and v5 is that Helper classes no longer exist.
 Instead, they were replaced with Helpers and Utilities which offer far more comprehensive set of CSS classes for styling elements on the page without having to write custom CSS.
 Below is a table with helpers and utilities that correspond to former helper classes for a quick search-and-replace reference.
 Items not listed here did not change and can be left as-is.

 Helper class Utility